tneotia/html-editor-enhanced/README.md

 ### Toolbar

-This API allows you to customize Summernote's toolbar in a nice, readable format (you don't have to mess around with strings!).
+This API allows you to customize the toolbar in a nice, readable format.

 By default, the toolbar will have all buttons enabled except the "other file" button, because the plugin cannot handle those files out of the box.

-Well, what if you want to customize it?
-Don't worry, it's a nice and neat API:
+Here's what that a custom implementation could look like:

 ```dart
 HtmlEditorController controller = HtmlEditorController();